CLOUD COMPUTING TERMS

 DNIS or Dialed Number Identification Service

 A computer program running on a web server, translating domain names into IP addresses.
-In the last years special types of domain names records were added to the DNS world-wide system, which provide support to SIP/VoIP (SRV/NAPTR, ENUM).
+In the last years, special types of domain names records were added to the DNS worldwide system, which provides support to SIP/VoIP (SRV/NAPTR, ENUM).

 DSL or Digital Subscriber Line

 Phone technology that allows a broadband internet digital connection to be carried over existing copper phone lines, while still allowing the phone service carry analog signals over the same line.